particle-iot/docs/src/content/guide/getting-started/modes.md

 4. The LED will turn solid white (continue to hold the SETUP button)
 5. Finally, the LED will turn blink white rapidly
 6. Release the SETUP button

+## Troubleshooting Modes

+These modes let you know about more atypical issues your photon might be exhibiting.
+Use this section to troubleshoot strange colors you might see from your Photon.

+### Wi-Fi Module Not Connected

+If the Wi-Fi module is on but not connected to a network, your Photon will breathe blue.
+Note that this will be dark blue and not cyan.

+### Cloud Not Connected

+When the device is connected to a Wi-Fi network but not to the cloud, it will breathe green.

+### Bad Public Key

+When the server public key is bad, the device will flash alternately cyan and red.

+### Red Flash Basic Errors

+Flashing red indicates various errors.

+- 2 red flashes: Could not reach the internet.
+- 3 red flashes: Connected to the internet, but could not reach the Particle Cloud.
+- Flashing "orange": This sometimes is misdiagnosed as yellow or red and indicates bad device keys.

 {{/if}}

 {{#if core}}